magento/knowledge-base/src/troubleshooting/general/production-site-not-accessible-due-to-origin-cloaking.md

 ## Cause

-Origin Cloaking has been enabled so the Origin is no longer accessible directly.
+Origin Cloaking has been enabled, so the origin is no longer accessible directly.

 Origin cloaking is a security feature that allows Adobe Commerce to block any non-Fastly traffic going to the cloud infrastructure (origin) to prevent DDoS attacks.